 City of Reynoldsburg Receives Auditor of State Award with Distinction

-Columbus – A recent financial audit of the City of Reynoldsburg by Auditor of State Dave Yost’s office has returned a clean audit report.
-The City of Reynoldsburg’s excellent record keeping has earned it the Auditor of State Award with Distinction.
+Columbus – A recent financial audit of the City of Reynoldsburg (Franklin County) by Auditor of State Dave Yost’s office has returned a clean audit report.
+The City of Reynoldsburg’s excellent record keeping has earned it the Auditor of State Award with Distinction, which was presented by Auditor Yost.

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report: